magento/devdocs/guides/v2.1/config-guide/multi-site/ms_websites.md

 {% endcollapsible %}

-## Step 5: Change a website's base URL
+## Step 5: Change a website base URL
 To access a website using a unique {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} like `http://french.magento.mg`, you must change the base URL for each site in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.

-{% collapsible To change the website's base URL: %}
+{% collapsible To change the website base URL: %}

 1. In the Admin, click **Stores** > Settings > **Configuration** > General > **Web**.
 2. From the **Store View** list at the top of the page, click the name of one of your websites as the following figure shows.